 Baltic Centre for Contemporary Art

-Over one-hundred pairs of Kittiwakes return every year to nest on the Baltic Centre for Contemporary Art in Gateshead.
+Almost TWO-hundred pairs of Kittiwakes return every year to nest on the Baltic Centre for Contemporary Art in Gateshead.
 This is less than originally nested before it was converted from the old Flour Mill building to the present day art gallery.
+It remains however the fourth largest colony of breeding Kittiwakes along the River Tyne.
 Prior to the conversion, an alternative nesting site was designed and constructed a ‘Kittiwake Tower’.
 Efforts were actioned to encourage the Kittiwakes to nest on this artificial tower.

 Some of the Tyne Kittiwakes however really wanted to continue nesting on the old Flour Mill building and gradually dozens have returned and continued to nest on what in the present day is now a modern art gallery.